ikhemissi/azure-ipaas-workshop/docs/workshop.md

 > - Navigate to the Storage Account `stdatalabnoipa[randomid]`.
 > - In the left-hand menu, click on `Access Control (IAM)`.
-> - From the top-menu bar, click on `Role Assignment` and check that Logic App `loa-proc-lab-no-ipa-[randomId]` system managed identity has the **EventGrid Contributor** role.
+> - From the top-menu bar, click on `Role Assignment` and check that Logic App `loa-proc-lab-no-ipa-[randomid]` system managed identity has the **EventGrid Contributor** role.

 You should see the following RBAC configuration in your Storage Account :

 ![IAM](assets/lab1/image-1.png)

 A Logic App triggered by Event Grid for blob uploads needs the `EventGrid Contributor` role on the storage account to subscribe to Event Grid blob-created events and to validate the webhook endpoint during setup.

 </details>